chroda/twitter-like-app/README.md

 >
 > The code I using here is a copy of a own project outdated and is dated with date of july, 2013;
 >
-> This code is based and a small improvement of project "[caffeineengine](https://github.com/chroda/caffeineengine)" i my github,
+> This code is based and a small improvement of project "[caffeineengine](https://github.com/chroda/caffeineengine)" in my github,
 > the first commit is dated in Apr 23, 2012, so its a very old code.
 >
 > But, to be a "php pure" application, I guess its okay;